ZXShady/enchantum/README.md

 - Big binary size bloat.
 - No support for bitflags yet.
 - No support for null terminated strings.
+- No warnings for not fully reflected enums.

 ### enchantum